lu-w/topllet/README.md

 ## Installation

+The installation is tested on UNIX-systems.

 ### Docker

 The simplest way of running Topllet is using Docker.
+First, make sure you have Docker set up correctly.
+Follow the [official instructions](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) to install Docker.
+After installation, you need to start the Docker daemon using `sudo systemctl start docker`.
+Later, we will use `docker run` without root rights, therefore, please add your user to the `docker` group as per the [documentation](https://docs.docker.com/engine/install/linux-postinstall).

-For this, navigate to the `docker` folder an run:
+Navigate to the `docker` folder an run:

 1. `./build.sh` (to build the Docker image)
 2. `./run.sh help` (to run Topllet afterwards)